mamaorha/kotless/README.md

 application.

 ### Deploying to the cloud

-Depending on a use case, you may want to deploy application either in an AWS or Microsoft Azure.

 Note, that if you even don't have a cloud account, you can still use Kotless locally to run and debug your application -- just use `local` Gradle task.